nutellaman111/Sandwich-ish_Squad/readme.md

 ## Yapping

+hi this is my first mod ever!!
+it was supposed to be all sandwich themed but i ran out of ideas halfway ♥

 thank you to the itb modding community for helping me on the discord-
 and for making tons of cool mods that i copied code from a wee bit here and there ♥

 idk if im gonna do bug fixing, balancing or make any more mods in the future-
-but i would still love to hear what u think of this squad!!
+but i would still love to hear what u think of this squad and see how you play it!!!!

 ### me: